 Phil could no longer be optioned to the minors.
 The Dodgers had to keep him on their roster, trade him, or put him on waivers.
-They chose the latter course, and on May 25, 1952, without having appeared in a game for the Dodgers, Phil was sold to the Cincinnati Reds.
+They chose the latter course, and on May 25, 1952, without having appeared in a game for the Dodgers, Phil was claimed on waivers by the Cincinnati Reds.
 He appeared in nine games with Cincinnati, the final one on July 1.
-The last pitch he threw in the big leagues was slammed for a three-run homer by Enos Slaughter.
+In that contest he was touched for a three-run homer by Enos Slaughter.
 The next day Haugstad was placed on waivers, claimed by the St. Louis Browns, and assigned to the Toronto Maple Leafs, the Browns’ International League farm club.

-The final three seasons of Phil’s sojourn in Organized Baseball were characterized by arm troubles and address changes—Toronto, San Antonio, and Charleston, West Virginia.
+The final four seasons of Phil’s sojourn in Organized Baseball were characterized by arm troubles and address changes—Toronto, San Antonio, and Charleston, West Virginia.

 The final stop was the Williston Oilers in the ManDak (Manitoba-Dakota) League.
 It was an independent league in North Dakota and Canada, with a reputation as a last refuge for former Negro Leaguers and ex-big-league and minor-league ballplayers.
 But Haugstad’s arm was dead, and Williston released him ending his baseball career.